-How to spot Dehydration
+How to Spot Dehydration

 What is dehydration?

 We’ve all seen dehydrated fruit, right?
 The perfect snack!
-Apricots are typically around 81% water, falling just short of the human body which is about 75% water.
+Apricots are typically around 81% water, falling just short is the human body which is about 75% water.
 When that balance is thrown off, it may be known as dehydration – which is totally fine for fruit, but not okay for our bodies!

 Dehydration happens when you don’t have enough fluids in our system.
 Generally, our bodies will give us some pretty good warning signs that we need more liquid.